-- The JP allowed the agencies, funds and programs involved in the implementation to deepen their knowledge and practical experience in coordinated work mechanisms and strategies to achieve the expected results in early childhood and care policies in Argentina.
-Coordination within the UN System and between it and government counterparts has been strengthened mainly because the JP has promoted: - The complementarity of technical knowledge of the different agencies to optimize the quality of the results, avoid the dispersion and overlapping of efforts and provide an articulated and comprehensive response to government counterparts on early childhood and care issues. - o Dialogue between ministries and between the different levels of government through the implementation of an intersectoral strategy in order to address the multiple dimensions of early childhood and care policies. - o Coherence of the programmatic content with the strategic cooperation framework of the UN System, while facilitating concrete support for the lines of work prioritized by government counterparts for the SDGs fulfillment. - o The efficient management of the Program, by UNICEF as the lead agency, the RCO and the Coordination Unit, who have played a fundamental role in coordinating and supervising the joint work processes, while ensuring active and open communication between the implementing agencies and of these with the counterparts and associates of the Program.
+• The JP allowed the agencies, funds and programs involved in the implementation to deepen their knowledge and practical experience in coordinated work mechanisms and strategies to achieve the expected results in early childhood and care policies in Argentina.
+Coordination within the UN System and between it and government counterparts has been strengthened mainly because the JP has promoted:

+• The complementarity of technical knowledge of the different agencies to optimize the quality of the results, avoid the dispersion and overlapping of efforts and provide an articulated and comprehensive response to government counterparts on early childhood and care issues.

+&lt;sup>9 Innovation in social matters is defined as an organized set of solutions to face old and new social problems that have not had an answer through traditional institutional mechanisms, or that simply have not been resolved.
+From this perspective, "innovation" can be both a product and a process, a technology, an idea, a piece of legislation, or a combination of these elements.
+Rozengardt, 2019.
+"Report on Innovative Early Childhood Programs in Latin America and the Caribbean" UNICEF.
+LACRO.
+Panamá.

+• Dialogue between ministries and between the different levels of government through the implementation of an intersectoral strategy in order to address the multiple dimensions of early childhood and care policies.

+• Coherence of the programmatic content with the strategic cooperation framework of the UN System, while facilitating concrete support for the lines of work prioritized by government counterparts for the SDGs fulfillment.

+• The efficient management of the Program, by UNICEF as the lead agency, the RCO and the Coordination Unit, who have played a fundamental role in coordinating and supervising the joint work processes, while ensuring active and open communication between the implementing agencies and of these with the counterparts and associates of the Program.

-Going beyond "business as usual" to produce catalytic results at scale to achieve its objective, the JP includes interventions based on the multiple dimensions or early childhood and care policies and the specific mandate of each of the implementing agencies.
+Going beyond "business as usual" to produce catalytic results at scale

-As described in the ProDoc, the JP has been designed to provide a comprehensive and strategic response to the problems arising from the absence of an integrated care system for early childhood.
-In this sense,

-- The designed strategy took as a reference the priorities established in the UNSDCF, organizing the actions around the following five components: - 1.
+- As described in the ProDoc, the JP has been designed to provide a comprehensive and strategic response to the problems arising from the absence of an integrated care system for early childhood.
+In this sense, to achieve its objective, the JP included interventions based on the multiple dimensions or early childhood and care policies and the specific mandate of each of the implementing agencies. - The designed strategy took as a reference the priorities established in the UNSDCF, organizing the actions around the following five components: - 1.
 Support for public policies in the territory, at the provincial and municipal levels. - 2.
-Training of government officials, families, care workers, and management teams of early childhood centers. - 3.
+Training of government officials, families, care workers, and management teams of early childhood centres. - 3.
 Strengthening of information and monitoring systems for policies, programs and services aimed at early childhood. - 4.
 Awareness and information campaigns aimed at a broad public, promoting parenting and care practices that respect children's rights, and for the recognition of care work. - 5.
 Generation of evidence from different perspectives in order to provide greater knowledge on the subject based on evidence to inform the development of public policies. - The design of this scheme has strengthened different aspects of early childhood policies, such as interinstitutional coordination, the capacities and technical knowledge of the actors involved, the existence of adequate information systems, awareness actions and communication, and the availability of empirical evidence to guide decision making.
-In addition, the different components include specific lines of work for the systematization of innovative experiences so that they can be replicated in other opportunities and thus generate a catalytic effect for the results of the JP that are sustainable over time, beyond the period of program implementation.
+In addition, the different components have included specific lines of work for the systematization of innovative experiences so that they can be replicated in other opportunities and thus generate a catalytic effect for the results of the JP that are sustainable over time, beyond the implementation period of the program.